-We are aware that user manuals and other documents often miss important information [50, 53, 66, 73, 86].
-In fact, our automated tool, cDep, finds many undocumented configuration dependencies (§6).
-We are also aware that text sources could be outdated or even incorrect [50, 53, 66, 73, 86].
+We are aware that user manuals and other documents often miss important information [39, 59, 31, 60, 20].
+In fact, our automated tool, CDEP, finds many undocumented configuration dependencies (§6).
+We are also aware that text sources could be outdated or even incorrect [39, 59, 31, 60, 20].
 So, we do not treat the dependencies that we collect from text sources as ground truths.
 Rather, we manually validated every collected configuration dependency by understanding how the dependency occurs in the code (§3.2.2).

-3.2.1 Collecting Configuration Dependencies.
+3.2.1 Collecting Configuration Dependencies

 We describe our heuristics for exhaustively searching for potential configuration dependencies in the two text sources.
-We prioritized completeness over precision-our heuristics-based text analysis is effective in discovering configuration dependencies but also introduces false positives.
+We prioritized completeness over precision-our heuristicsbased text analysis is effective in discovering configuration dependencies but also introduces false positives.
 False positives are acceptable at this stage; all collected data are subsequently manually inspected and validated.
-Our data collection does not differentiate intra- vs. inter-component dependencies.
+Our data collection does not differentiate intra- vs. intercomponent dependencies.
 We identify any interdependent configuration parameters which could come from one or multiple components.

-Collecting Potential Configuration Dependencies from Structured Configuration Metadata.
-All 16 software systems that we studied manage structured descriptions and other metadata about configuration parameters, which are organized in different forms, e.g., manual entries [8, 22, 30, 31] and default (XML) configuration files [11, 15, 19, 27].
+Collecting Potential Configuration Dependencies from Structured Configuration

+Metadata.
+All 16 software systems that we studied manage structured descriptions and other metadata about configuration parameters, which are organized in different forms, e.g., manual entries [61, 62, 63, 64] and default (XML) configuration files [65, 66, 67, 68].
 Ideally, the description of a configuration parameter should mention its dependencies on other parameters (if any) but we rarely found such configuration dependency information in these structured configuration metadata.

 We use the following heuristic to search for potential configuration dependencies: if the description of one parameter mentions another parameter, there is a likely dependency between both parameters.
 We implement this heuristic by searching for other parameters in the description of each parameter.
 Note that the search is not limited to strict string matching on parameter names; we implement fuzzy search using a series of natural language processing techniques, including tokenization, lowercase and camel-case filtering, and stemming.
-As previously pointed out [52, 88, 97], textual descriptions may not contain the exact strings of parameter names, but may contain similar text that describes parameters.
+As previously pointed out [69, 70, 71], textual descriptions may not contain the exact strings of parameter names, but may contain similar text that describes parameters.

 Collecting Potential Configuration Dependencies from Unstructured Manual Pages.
-Configuration dependencies are sometimes also described in unstructured manual pages (e.g., [5-7]).
-We use the following heuristic to identify potential configuration dependencies from unstructured texts: if two parameters are mentioned in the same paragraph, they may be dependent and we liberally track them as such.
+Configuration dependencies are sometimes also described in unstructured manual pages (e.g., [72, 73, 74]).
+We use the following heuristic to identify potential configuration dependencies from unstructured texts: if two parameters are mentioned in the same paragraph, they are likely dependent.
 We record the paragraph and the manual page for further validation.
 Note that for manual pages, we search for exact parameter names.

 3.2.2 Validation and Analysis.

 We validate each potential configuration dependency by inspecting each portion of text that contains a likely configuration dependency.
 We filter out any false positives that we encounter.
-Each case is inspected by two inspectors (co-authors of this paper).
+Each case is inspected by two inspectors.
 One inspector first manually examined each dependency in detail, with the goal to answer these questions: (1) What are the dependent parameters?
-(2) Is it an intra- or intercomponent dependency?
+(2) Is it an intra- or inter-component dependency?
 (3) How are these parameters dependent?
 The second inspector then manually verified all the results from the first inspector.
 In the end, we had 521 dependencies and categorized them by the types in §4.
 Two inspectors spent six months validating.
 For each of the 521 validated configuration dependencies, we further analyze the source code to answer three other questions: (4) What are the code patterns exhibited by different dependency types? (§4.1, §4.2) (5) How are configuration dependency violations checked in source code? (§5.1) (6) How are detected violations of configuration dependencies handled in source code? (§5.2)

-4 CONFIGURATION DEPENDENCY TYPES
+CHAPTER 4: CONFIGURATION DEPENDENCY TYPES